 This Course was last offered in Semester 1 - 2017.

-On successful completion of this course, students will be able to:
+On successful completion of the course students will be able to:

-The course will explore the thoughts and influence of a range of most important and influential figures across traditional and classical cultural traditions whose work has had major impact on the development of philosophical, religious, and theological thought, and may include examination of both Indigenous and non-Indigenous perspectives.
+The course will explore the thoughts and influence of a range of most important and influential figures across traditional and classical cultural traditions whose work has had major impact on the development of philosophical and religious thought, and may include examination of both Indigenous and non-Indigenous perspectives.